home / writing

 echo "env is prepared"

-In this example, every project now has its own ./dev.sh that gets you from cold start to ready-to-code in one command.
+In this example, every project now has its own ./dev.sh that gets me from cold start to ready-to-code in one command.

 Again, we return to the idea of eliminating friction.
-We couldn’t possibly make scripts for every scenario (nor should we).
-Rather, we hasten those little context switches, those “wait, how do I do this again?” moments, those repetitive setup tasks.
-Eliminate them, and you’ll find yourself in flow state more often and frustrated less.
+I couldn’t possibly make scripts for every scenario (nor should I).
+Rather, I hasten those little context switches, those “wait, how do I do this again?” moments, those repetitive setup tasks.
+Eliminate them, and I find myself in flow state more often and frustrated less.

 Development Integration

-The final layer builds upon everything we’ve covered thus far, integrating your command line workflow with the broader development ecosystem: version control, build systems, testing frameworks, and deployment pipelines.
+The final layer builds upon everything I’ve covered thus far, integrating my command line workflow with the broader development ecosystem: version control, build systems, testing frameworks, and deployment pipelines.

-This is where your terminal setup stops being just a collection of tools and becomes something more.
-You probably don’t need all of these, but here are a few ideas:
+This is where my terminal setup stopped being just a collection of tools and became something more.
+I probably don’t need all of these, but here are a few ideas:

 git config --global alias.co checkout